CormacM22/computational_theory/README.md

 - Adds `1` to the binary number using proper state transitions and tape simulation.
 - Modeled carry logic using formal Turing rules.

+### Task 8: Computational Complexity
+- Implemented **bubble sort** with a counter for comparisons.
+- Ran it on all **120 permutations** of `[1, 2, 3, 4, 5]`.
+- Printed the number of comparisons needed for each permutation to observe performance variations.